bsnes-emu/bsnes/README.md

   - Bandai Wonderswan
   - Bandai Wonderswan Color

+**Note:** Some console were released under different names in different geographic regions.
+To avoid listing all possible names every time such a console is mentioned, higan uses the name from the console's region of origin.
+In practice,
+that means Japanese names:
+"Famicom" and "Super Famicom" instead of NES and SNES, "Mega Drive" instead of "Genesis",
+"PC Engine" instead of "TurboGrafx-16".

 higan is actively supported on
 FreeBSD 10 and above, and
 Microsoft Windows 7 and above.